Pythagoras51213/tronsr-template/INTRO.md

 • Located 20 miles from the first Tier 5 data center in the world

-• Lan / WAN networking for over 20 years
+• LAN / WAN networking for over 20 years